Some of the smallest things are, by nature, packed with big lessons.

 In the background, while focused on the blemish in an otherwise perfect space, my lovely yoga instructor, speaks softly about letting go of all preconceived notions of how our practice will go…allowing us to be where we are…without self-judgement.

-My eyes begin to soften as I come into my breath, and as they do, the crack, which before was so clear, becomes out of focus.
-And soon, as I come deeper into awareness of myself, my eyes, still gazing upon the place the crack resides, lose sight of it all-together.
-I take this as a sign, and understand immediately how I’ve just affirmed a great and ancient concept…that the way my eyes perceived the crack in this pristine yoga studio is exactly parallel to the way our eyes perceive ourselves and others in our human existence.
+My eyes begin to soften as I come into my breath, and as they do, the crack, which before was so clear, loses its focus.
+And soon, as I come deeper into awareness of myself, my eyes, still gazing upon the place the crack resides, lose sight of it altogether.

-I owe a better me to this crack, and to the universe for helping me truly see.
+I owe a better me to this crack, and to the path that brought me here today.